-NOW, THEREFORE, BE IT RESOLVED:
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COMMISSION OF THE CITY OF GAINESVILLE, FLORIDA:

 Section 1.
-Urges the Chief Judge of the Eleventh Judicial Circuit of Florida to request the Chief Justice of the Florida Supreme Court adopt administrative orders in accordance with the Florida Rules of Judicial Administration that automatically delay or stay, or requires judges to automatically delay or stay, the issuances of writs of possession associated with residential eviction actions at the time the Governor, the Mayor or other public official declares a state of emergency due to a disaster or emergency and during the pendency of the state of emergency.
+The City of Gainesville urges the Chief Judge of the Eighth Judicial Circuit of Florida to request the Chief Justice of the Florida Supreme Court adopt administrative orders in accordance with the Florida Rules of Judicial Administration that automatically delay or stay, or requires judges to automatically delay or stay, the issuances of writs of possession associated with residential eviction actions at the time the Governor, the Chair of the County Commission, the Mayor or other public official declares a state of emergency due to a natural disaster and during the pendency of the state of emergency.

 Section 2.
-Urges the Clerk of the Court to automatically delay or stay, the issuances of writs of possession associated with residential eviction actions at the time the Governor, the Mayor or other public official declares a state of emergency due to a disaster or emergency and during the pendency of the state of emergency.
+The City of Gainesville urges the Clerk of the Court to automatically delay or stay, the issuances of writs of possession associated with residential eviction actions at the time the Governor, the Chair of the County Commission, the Mayor or other public official declares a state of emergency due to a natural disaster and during the pendency of the state of emergency.

-Section 2.
-Urges the Alachua County Sheriff to automatically delay or stay, the enforcement of writs of possession associated with residential eviction actions at the time the Governor, the Mayor or other public official declares a state of emergency due to a disaster or emergency and during the pendency of the state of emergency.
+Section 3.
+The City of Gainesville urges the Alachua County Sheriff to automatically delay or stay, the enforcement of writs of possession associated with residential eviction actions at the time the Governor, the Chair of the County Commission, the Mayor or other public official declares a state of emergency due to a natural disaster and during the pendency of the state of emergency.

-Directs the Clerk of the Commission to send copies of this resolution to Florida Supreme Court Chief Justice Charles T. Canady, Eighth Circuit of Florida Chief Judge James P. Nilon, Clerk of the Court Jess Irby, and Alachua County Sheriff Sadie Darnell
+Section 4.
+The Mayor is directed to send a letter with a copy of this resolution to Florida Supreme Court Justice Charles T. Canady, Eighth Circuit of Florida Chief Judge James P. Nilon, Clerk of the Court J.K.
+"Jess" Irby, and Alachua County Sheriff Sadie Darnell.
+The Clerk of the Commission is directed to send a copy of this resolution to the Florida League of Cities.